rybarska/cpp_modules/README.md

 OVERVIEW

 This repository contains solutions to the C++ modules 00 to 03 from the 42 school curriculum.
-These modules are designed to teach and reinforce fundamental C++ concepts, from basic syntax to more advanced topics like object-oriented programming, fixed-point arithmetic, and the Orthodox Canonical Form.
+These modules are designed to teach and reinforce the fundamentals of object-oriented programming, class design, and inheritance.
 Each module focuses on specific language features, progressively increasing in complexity.

 MODULE DESCRIPTION